dpharris/OlcbRefresh/DPH-OlcbBasicNode/README.md

     Serial.print(F("\nMemModel=")); Serial.print(MEM_MODEL);
     nm.setup(&nodal, (uint8_t*) 0, (uint16_t)0, (uint16_t)LAST_EEPROM);
 ```
 Every Sketch has to have a setup() and loop() routine.
-Here we see the Serial being inialized, and the Node Memory being initialized.
+Here is the first half of setup(), where we see the Serial  and the Node Memory being initialized.
 ```C++
 // set event types, now that IDs have been loaded from configuration
 // newEvent arguments are (event index, producer?, consumer?)